-Transportation emissions associated with employee commuting have been calculated in accordance with the GHG Protocol distance-basedmethod.
-The calculations were supplemented with the results of a staff survey conducted in 2023, which gathered information at a respondent level to improve overall accuracy.
-Details including, mode of transport used; distance from the office; and frequency of travel were collected.
+An update has been made to the calculation methodology for the transportation emissions associated with employee commuting.
+The calculations have been updated to more closely align to the distancebased-methodology set out in the GHG Protocol and has resulted in the emissions that were reported for 2022 (60 tCO2e) and 2023 (100 tCO2e) being restated.
+Previously, an average emissions factor across all modes of transport had been utilised, which has now been replaced with an average per each mode of transport.
+As with the prior years, the calculations were supplemented with the results of a staff survey conducted in 2024, which gathered information at a respondent level to improve overall accuracy.
+Details including: mode of transport used; distance from the office; and frequency of travel were collected.